I prefer it when other people do the work.

 My (not so) secret way to getting great Creative work comes from breaking it down into three areas: diagnosis, development, delivery.

 The diagnosis phase is the briefing.
 This needs to be tighter than spandex on a glam rock band.
-I’ve been so frustrated with poor briefing practices throughout my career that I have developed my own briefing workshop, the presentation for which you can download here.
+I’ve been so frustrated with poor briefing practices throughout my career that in a previous role I developed my own briefing workshops, the presentation for which you can download here.

 Aside from time, the second most important part of the development stage is making sure everyone understands how to assimilate the work.
 For that, I use the ‘We, Me, Them and It’ principle: